filipstefansson/query-fns/README.md

 ### Stringify

-Use the `stringify` method to convert an object to a query string.
+Use the `stringify` method to convert an object in to a query string.

 ```js
 stringify({ foo: 'bar' });